Biohazardyee/courses/Year 2/Soft Skills/Entrepreneurship/entrepreneurship.md

 3. **Online Driving Courses** - Platforms like **iDriveSafely** or **Aceable** that offer online courses for driving education, which may serve as alternatives to in-person supervised lessons.
 4. **Car Rental Services** - Companies like **Enterprise** or **Hertz** that allow individuals to rent cars, potentially reducing the urgency for supervised driving lessons.
 5. **Mobile Apps for Learning** - Apps like **RoadReady** that help learners track their driving practice and prepare for tests, serving as supplementary tools rather than direct competitors.

+### PESTLE

+#### Team 3

+Team 3: Augmented Reality system to navigate through a mall - GPS mobile + supermarket, find a specific item in a shop.

+- **Political**: Supermarket policies and government regulations regarding technical innovation.

+- **Economic**: A probable decrease in sales as people spend less time in supermarkets, coupled with inflation.

+- **Sociological**: A decline in human contact, with fewer people in shops as they can more easily and quickly find what they need.

+- **Technological**: The use of augmented reality, GPS technologies, mobile technologies, automation, and cybersecurity.

+- **Legal**: Compliance with GDPR and considerations regarding privacy.

+- **Environmental**: Reduced need to travel from shop to shop to find specific items, leading to decreased car usage and increased e-consumption.

+#### Our team by Team 3

+- **Political**: Compliance by verifying the drivers; they must meet the necessary requirements.

+- **Economic**: The application needs to be affordable, as the price for the driving license is already expensive.

+- **Sociological**: People in rural areas need to be able to drive.

+- **Technological**: Utilization of GPS technology.

+- **Legal**: Insurance requirements.

+- **Environmental**: Promotion of eco-friendly driving, including electric cars.

+## Value Proposition

+A value proposition is a synthetic statement which defines the added value a product or service has for the customer it is sold to

+### Examples

+**Airbnb**:

+Airbnb offers travelers unique accommodations for a fair price, anywhere in the world, and helps them experience human connection with the hosts

+**Spotify**:

+Spotify provides to listeners unlimited access to millions of high quality music tracks, for an affordable monthly fee and through an high-end user experience.

+### Key Takeaways

+- **Know your customer**

+To have a strong value proposition, you must understand well who are your personas: the beneficiaries you're giving value to

+- **Provide benefits or relive painstaking**

+Good value propositions don't have to be the ones which you win more: they can be ones with which you lose less.

+- **Build something unique**

+The best value propositions give measurable and demonstrable benefits or reliefs in a way which differentiates from alternatives.

+## Value Proposition Canvas